 Natural disasters in the form of landslides, floods, and avalanches strike mountains each year, affecting only small areas but also habitat diversity and ecosystem dynamics.
 These natural disturbances result in surprisingly fast natural regeneration of plants.
 In contrast, climate change and human impact dominate large areas with often irreversible effects.
 Of all global change impacts on mountain biodiversity, land use is the most important factor.

 Current efforts focus on improving existing knowledge on the protection, management, and sustainable use of mountain biodiversity in the face of global change, and on mountain socio-ecological systems.

-Related projects and working groups:
+Related working groups: